 History of the church of Christ in Katy

-The newspaper article reproduced above reported the beginning of this congregation.
-As you can see, the church met together for the first Lord's day worship assembly on Sunday, May 16, 1976.
-On the Wednesday evening preceding that Sunday (May 12, 1976) there were nineteen gathered for the "first prayer meeting."
+The newspaper article reproduced to the right reported the beginning of this congregation.
+As you can see, the church met together for the first Lord’s day worship assembly on Sunday, May 16, 1976.
+On the Wednesday evening preceding that Sunday (May 12, 1976) there were nineteen gathered for the “first prayer meeting.”
 Among those present were Clodis and Audrey Cox, Clyde and Judy Wehunt (and their son, Dean) and Doug and Mary Sheppard (with their four children).

-From the original building (a wood frame structure serving as an auditorium and classrooms) there have been several major building projects plus the acquisition of surrounding property to accommodate the growth of the church.
+From the original building (a wood frame structure serving as an auditorium and classrooms), there have been several major building projects plus the acquisition of surrounding property to accommodate the growth of the church.
 The first new auditorium was completed in 1980 and served the congregation well for 21 years.
 The classroom building was completed in 1986; however, the second floor was left unfinished until 1990.
-Also in 1990 the "north lots" were purchased for additional parking.
-As the number of Christians increased, plans for a larger auditorium began to take shape and, in 2001, the church opened its present auditorium with a seating capacity to accommodate 900.
-Additional property has been purchased in recent years, and the church facility is now situated on about seven acres of land in "old town" Katy.
+Also in 1990 the “north lots” were purchased for additional parking.
+As the number of Christians increased, plans for a larger auditorium began to take shape and in 2001, the church opened its present auditorium with a seating capacity to accommodate 900.
+Additional property has been purchased in recent years, and the church facility is now situated on about seven acres of land in “old town” Katy.

 The history of the Katy church continues to be written.
 What will the LORD find when He comes?
 It is the commitment of the elders for the LORD to find a strong, faithful congregation of God's people meeting and worshiping Him in spirit and truth.
 May God continue to bless this church in His service.